tanmaychk/tanmaychk.github.io/content/home/projects.md

 weight = 65  # Order that this section will appear.

 title = "Projects"
-subtitle = "ALL THINGS ARE DIFFICULT BEFORE THEY ARE EASY"
+subtitle = "A good plan today is better than a perfect plan tomorrow."

 [content]
   # Page type to display.
 E.g. project.